xyflow/web/README.md

 ## Support our work with React Flow Pro

-Everything with do at xyflow is open-sourced MIT-licensed software, and it will be forever.
-Our library enables thousands of solo developers and organizations like Stripe and Linkedin to build their node-based apps.
+React Flow and Svelte Flow is open-sourced MIT-licensed software, and it will be forever.
+Our libraries enables thousands of solo developers and organizations like Stripe and Linkedin to build their node-based apps.
 With so many active users, it takes time and effort to maintain the library, docs, and community.
 We can’t do that without your support.